-Students not meeting the above grade prerequisites may take an alternate assessment that will be evaluated by the AP English teacher and/or by the Supervisor Literacy and Humanities to ensure appropriateness of placement.
+Students not meeting the above grade prerequisites may take an alternate assessment that will be evaluated by the AP English teacher and/or by the Supervisor of Literacy and Humanities.

 1 The term "advanced" as used in this description includes UCONN Early Experience courses, Community College Career Pathways Courses and College Board AP Courses.
 There may be additional requirements for UCONN, community college and AP courses as requested by the credit granting institutions.